 Post-surgery, Lesan was being cared for around the clock and regularly given medication, mixed among her meal of forest fruits and leaves for easier consumption

-Ever since her arrival at camp, Lesan had a regular visitor: Hamzah, a male orangutan.
+Ever since her arrival at camp, Lesan had a regular visitor: His loyal friend Hamzah, a male orangutan.
 Hamzah’s loyalty had led him to the camp several days in a row, to spend time near Lesan’s enclosure.
 In fact, Hamzah had even built his night nests near the camp to stay close to his friend.

 Due to Lesan’s position in the treatment enclosure, the PRM team members closely monitored Hamzah when he first arrived.
 They were pleased to find that Hamzah’s presence appeared to be comforting to Lesan.
 The two were interacting and touching each other, despite being separated by the enclosure bars.
 They have known each other for a long time, since their release to the Kehje Sewen Forest in 2012.